 How AVMs Work

-AVMs allow big companies like Zillow — as well as lenders, real estate agents, and shoppers — to get a quick estimate of a home’s value at a glance.
-These software products use a matrix of existing data (more on that below) to spit out a good guess as to what a home might be worth.
+AVMs allow big companies such as Zillow — as well as lenders, real estate agents, and shoppers — to get a quick estimate of a home’s value at a glance.
+These software products use a matrix of existing data (more on that below) to provide a good estimate of what a home might be worth.

-AVMs are also helpful because they’re updated in real time based on ever-changing market factors.
-For instance, if one property on a block sells for a higher price than expected, that sale price will begin factoring into the AVMs for the other homes on the block as soon as the information is public.
-In other words, the information is far more dynamic and constantly up-to-date than a human appraiser could offer with a single study.
+AVMs are also helpful because they’re updated in real time based on constantly changing market factors.
+For instance, if one property on a block sells for a higher price than expected, that sale price will begin factoring into the AVM for other homes on the block as soon as the information becomes public.
+In other words, the information is far more dynamic and up to date than a human appraiser could offer with a single study.

 Recommended: The Home Mortgage Interest Deduction Explained